iamtalwinder/book-summaries/The_Magic_Of_Thinking_Big.md

 7. Don't blame others when you receive a setback.
 Remember, how you think when you lose determines how long it will be until you win.

+# Get the Action Habit

+1. Be an activationist.
+Be someone who does things.
+Be a doer, not a don't-er.

+2. Don't wait until conditions are perfect.
+They never will be.
+   Expect future obstacles and difficulties and solve them as they arise.

+3. Remember, ideas alone won't bring success.
+Ideas have value only when you act upon them.

+4. Use action to cure fear and gain confidence.
+Do what you fear, and fear disappears.
+Just try it and see.

+5. Start your mental engine mechanically.
+Don't wait· for the spirit to move you.
+Take action, dig in, and you move the spirit.

+6. Think in terms of now.
+Tomorrow, next week, later; and similar words often are synonymous with the failure word, never.
+Be an "I'm starting right now" kind of person.

+7. Get down to business-pronto.
+Don't waste time getting ready to act.
+Start acting instead.

+8. Seize the initiative.
+Be a crusader.
+Pick up the ball and run.
+   Be a volunteer.
+Show that you have the ability and ambition to do.